Deportation of Afghan immigrants from the United States: Afghans escaping from totalitarianism and genocide

 Afghanistan began to experience a great turmoil in the 1970s, which resulted in a mass exodus of its citizens.
 These people were first admitted to neighboring Pakistan and Iran as refugees escaping from: (1) totalitarianism and genocide orchestrated by the communist People's Democratic Party of Afghanistan (PDPA); and (2) political repression of the mujahideen, who were engaged in a guerrilla warfare with the PDPA.
 Pakistan and Iran do not provide citizenship or permanent residency to Afghan refugees.
 In 1980, Congress and the Carter administration enacted the Refugee Act, which approved 50,000 international refugees to be firmly resettled in the United States each year.

 Resettlement of Afghan immigrants in the United States

-Each year (from 1980 onward) groups of Afghan refugee families lawfully entered the United States.F These families were issued by the U.S. Department of State special travel documents.
+Each year (from 1980 onward) groups of Afghan refugee families lawfully entered the United States.
+These families were issued by the U.S. Department of State special travel documents.
 At least one such family entered with fraudulent documents and applied for asylum in the United States.
 These immigrant families were firmly resettled all across the United States but mainly in and around New York City followed by in California, Virginia, Texas, Georgia, Pennsylvania, Florida and elsewhere.